Contrast-Security-OSS/terraform-aws-ecs-contrast-agent-injection/README.md

-# ECS Contrast Agent Sidecar
+# ECS Contrast Agent Injection

-A Terraform module to deploy the Contrast Security agent to Amazon ECS using a sidecar pattern with init containers and shared volumes.
+A Terraform module to deploy the Contrast Security agent to Amazon ECS using an agent injection pattern with init containers and shared volumes.
 This approach allows dynamic agent injection without modifying application container images.

 ## Overview

-This project implements a production-ready sidecar pattern for deploying the Contrast Security agent alongside Java applications in AWS ECS.
+This project implements a production-ready agent injection pattern for deploying the Contrast Security agent alongside Java applications in AWS ECS.
 The pattern uses:

 - **Init Container**: A lightweight container that runs before the application to copy the Contrast agent JAR
 - **Shared Volume**: An ephemeral volume that shares the agent between containers